 Steps to create a PAT:

-Navigate to Security > API tokens:
+Step 2: Navigate to Security Settings

 Step 1: Navigate to Integrations